 CRA’s purpose is to cultivate and facilitate dialogue, difficult conversations and playful experimentation, to provide a space for thought, action and reflection in relation to issues, practices and ideas that are current for the field of Dance and Performance Studies.

-We’ll be hosting guest talks, promoting our postgraduate and doctoral researcher’s performance practices, facilitating research salons and engaging in an international exchange with the University of Chile’s dance programme and visual artist Maximo Corvalan-Pincheira.
+We’ll be hosting guest talks, promoting our postgraduate and doctoral researcher’s performance practices, facilitating research salons and engaging in international exchanges through hosting online and in-person events with visiting researchers.

-Choreographic Research Aotearoa is an initiative of the Dance Studies Programme and is directed by Carol Brown with Alys Longley.
+Choreographic Research Aotearoa is an initiative of the Dance Studies Programme and is directed in 2020 by Alys Longley.

 Previous guests include André Lepecki (USA/Brazil), Efva Lilja (Swe), Thomas Kampe (UK), Sue Healey (Aus), Simon Ellis (UK), Moana Nepia (NZ/USA), Louise Potiki Bryant (NZ), Jochen Roller (Ger), Gibson/Martelli (UK), Gabrielle Klein (Ger), Efrosini Protopapa (UK), Suzanne Thomas (Ger/UK), Erica Stanton (UK), Sue Hawksley (Aus/UK), Kate MacIntosh (Belg), Suzanne Cowan (NZ), Vida Mideglow (UK), Amaara Raheem & Mick Douglas (Aus), Brian Lobel (UK) and Sherry Shapiro (USA).